Pitt football | Panthers with holes to fill on both sides of line

 As training camp approaches, we’ll break down the 2021 Pitt football team position by position.
 On Wednesday, we’re covering the offensive and defensive lines.

-It’s no secret Pitt’s offensive line has had its share of struggles in recent years.
+It’s no secret that Pitt’s offensive line has had its share of struggles in recent years.

 Senior Owen Drexel is the heir to Morrissey at center, with coach Pat Narduzzi saying this spring: “Owen is the guy right now.”